Higher Diploma in Pastoral Liturgy

 - Leading God’s People in Public Prayer

-- Christian Initiation II: The Eucharist – Celebration and Theology
+- Christian Initiation: The Eucharist – Celebration and Theology

 - Students are assessed through a combination of written work and group projects.